6 Study Hacks that a Scientist Would Approve

 4. Get Moving

-Research has shown that exercise can be beneficial to learning and one recent study tried to pinpoint the best way to use exercise to help you study.
+Research has shown that exercise can be a beneficial study hack to learning and one recent study tried to pinpoint the best way to use exercise to help you study.
 It found that participants who engaged in light aerobic activity that did not greatly elevate their heart rates while studying were better able to recall information than those who didn't do anything or those who participated in moderate aerobic activity that did elevate their heart rates.
 That means that you might want to go for a walk or ride on the stationary bike while looking at your flashcards since you will be more likely to retain the information.

 5. Write it Out